AllisonPessoa/CommandHandler/README.md

   CLI command_line(Commands, sizeof(Commands)/sizeof(Commands[0]));

   void setup(){
-    //Init your the interface with the desired boudrate command_line.begin(9600);
+    //Init your the interface by sending the Serial pointer Serial.begin(9600);
+    command_line.begin(&Serial);
   }

   void loop(){
     //Start waiting for a Serial command.
-If it matches with one of the defined.
-Execute the corresponding function command_line.start_processing();
+If it matches with one of the pre-defined, execute the corresponding function command_line.start_processing();
   }